cyverse/irods-adm/README.md

 ## Generating a histogram of an SQL query for byte-based sizes

-The bash script `histgram.sh` can be used to generate a histogram of file sizes.
+The program `histogram` can be used to generate a histogram of sizes from an arbitrary SQL query for byte-based sizes.

 ## Synchronizing data object and file sizes